bioc/GGtools/inst/GGEXsite/README.txt

 3) RGRAPHS_RELATIVE is the path to a folder where graphs can be written by R, relative to HTDOCS_ABSOLUTE

+4) GS_CMD is the absolute path to gs executable

-4) We assume you are capable of running everything in the trivial.* sources supplied with CGIwithR.
+5) We assume you are capable of running everything in the trivial.* sources supplied with CGIwithR.